FutureProcessing/what-should-i-learn-next/README.md

 # DIY tutorial
 ## Try to use example yourself
 1. Configure and run [Hadoop Single Node in Docker](big-data/hadoop-in-docker/README.md);
-2. Try understand how map-reduce works [Map-reduce algorithm](big-data/map-reduce/README.md);
+2. Try to understand how our map-reduce algorithm works: [Map-reduce algorithm](big-data/map-reduce/README.md);
-3. Run node.js application to visualize results [GUI application](webapp/README.md).
+3. Run node.js application to visualize results and play with it: [GUI application](webapp/README.md).